RegrowthStudios/CS4152GameData/README.md

 # ARRAY

 ## Main Menu
-"Enter" to go to gameplay screen (loads level "Data/GameProto/level.le")
+Press New Game and select a level to play it

-"L" to go to level editor screen
+Press Level Editor to go to the level editor

 ## Gameplay
 WASD, Space to jump